 Completing the regular characters on the series was Don Alejandro de la Vega, Diego's father.
 Alejandro was one of the wealthiest and most prominent of the citizens of Los Angeles, and many of the local peasants and landowners turned to him for help and guidance.
 It was Alejandro who first summoned Diego back home to help stop the evil Monastario in his quest for power, thereby inadvertently beginning Zorro's career.
 For most of the series, Alejandro didn't know that Diego was secretly Zorro, and his son's apparent cowardice caused friction within the family.

-The part of Don Alejandro was played by veteran character actor George J. Lewis.
+The part of Don Alejandro was played by veteran character actor George J. Lewis, who had a long film and television career prior to Zorro, often as a villain.
+Born in Mexico, Lewis actually spoke English without an accent and had to affect one for his role as Alejandro.
 Interestingly enough, Lewis had once donned a Zorro costume himself!
 He co-starred in the 12-part Republic Pictures serial Zorro's Black Whip (1944), which starred Linda Stirling as Barbara Meredith.
 When her crime fighting brother died, Barbara took on the role of the "Black Whip", a successor to Zorro.
 At one point, Lewis, who was cast as her boyfriend, donned the outlaw's costume to protect her secret.

-Besides his distinctive black costume and skill with his sword, Zorro relied on his trusty horse, Tornado, to aid in him in his battles.
-Tornado was played by Diamond Decorator, a seven-year-old quarter horse, with three stand-ins used to perform the horse's various stunts.
-One horse specialized in Tornado's dramatic rearing, as seen in the opening credits, one was used in fight scenes and the third for high-speed running.
+One very important member of the cast didn't even get his name in the credits.
+Besides the distinctive black costume and his skill with a sword, Zorro relied on his trusty horse, Tornado, to aid in him in his battles.
+Tornado was usually played by Diamond Decorator, a seven-year-old quarter horse, with three stand-ins used to perform the horse's various stunts.
+One horse specialized in Tornado's dramatic rearing, as seen in the opening credits, one was used in fight scenes, and the third for high-speed running.
+Diamond Decorator also was used for many of Guy's personal appearances as Zorro, being well behaved despite the distractions of the eager fans.

 While casting was underway, the Studio was also working on the logistics of turning back the clock to the early days of Los Angeles.
 In June 1955, workers started building the series' permanent sets, which included the buildings of the Pueblo La Reina de Los Angeles and the soldier's cuartel, or stockade.
 These were the Studio's first permanent sets, and cost more than $100,000 to construct.
 Disney also spent $35,000 on furnishings and $30,000 on additional props, helping to bring the pre-production costs to a total of $208,000.
-All of this was expensive, but the quality was obvious on the screen, helping to set the mood for the masked adventurer's heroics.
+All of this was expensive, helping to make Zorro the most expensive western television series to date, but the quality was obvious on the screen, helping to set the mood for the masked adventurer's heroics.

 While the costs to get ready for the series were high, so were the costs for each episode.
 Disney set a budget of between $50,000 and $100,000 for each 30-minute show, and the first season of 39 episodes was to eventually cost $3,198,000.
 When Disney was studying the television marketplace in 1950, the average cost for a 1-hour drama series was only $13,840 - and here was Walt spending an average for $82,000 for a show only half as long.
 Once again, Walt was setting his own standards.